DrewEaster/jester/README.md

 }
 ```

-Now that we've defined the command and event, we can define our initial behaviour to our behaviour builder:
+Now that we've defined the command and event, we can add a command handler to the behaviour builder:

 ```java
 behaviourBuilder.setCommandHandler(RegisterUser.class, (cmd, ctx) ->